-- 1. Invoke the Synplify Graphical User Interface as follows. - UNIX users, type synplify & at the prompt. - Windows NT users, double-click on the Synplify icon in the Synplicity program group. - Windows 95 users, Choose Programs \rightarrow Symplicity \rightarrow Symplify from the Start button.
+- 1. Invoke the Synplify Graphical User Interface as follows. - UNIX users, type symplify & at the prompt. - Windows NT users, double-click on the Synplify icon in the Synplicity program group. - Windows 95 users, Choose Programs → Symplicity → Symplify from the Start button.

 This launches the Synplicity Synplify main window.
 Projects are typically set up interactively from the Project Window, which is the main window in Synplify.
 The Project window lists your source files, result file, and target information.
-You can open a new project with the $\texttt{File} \rightarrow \texttt{New}$ menu, or by clicking the P button on the Synplify button bar.
+You can open a new project with the $\mathtt{File} \rightarrow \mathtt{New}$ menu, or by clicking the P button on the Synplify button bar.

-- 2. To specify the target technology from the menu, select $\texttt{Target} \rightarrow \texttt{Set Device Options}$.
+2. To specify the target technology from the menu, select $\mathtt{Target} \rightarrow \mathtt{Set}$ Device Options.

-- 3. If you are going to download this design to the demoboard, choose the following settings.
+3. If you are going to download this design to the demoboard, choose the following settings.

-- Technology: Xilinx 4000E
+• Technology: Xilinx 4000E

-- Part: XC4003E

-- Package: PC84
+Part: XC4003EPackage: PC84